Feeling guilty when caring for someone with dementia

 Secondly, find out what help there is available in your area.
 You don’t have to carry the entire responsibility alone; no one does.
 You could consider:

 Having a carer coming in on a regular basis to sit and talk with the person with dementia or to take them out for a walk, drive or to a cafe.
-This could enable you to recharge your batteries and get a break
+This could enable you to recharge your batteries and have a break

 Asking for help from family and friends.
 Some people might think you are coping well and so might not offer help.
 People like to feel useful and may be pleased they were asked